 Read the manual thoroughly and understand all of the instructions, cautions, and warnings before using this equipment.
 If any section of the manual is not understood, contact your nearest authorized dealer, or contact Generac Customer Service at 1-888-436-3722 (1-888-GENERAC), or www.generac.com with any questions or concerns.

-How to perform a battery voltage test on a home standby generator with a multimeter
+How to perform a battery voltage test on a home standby generator using a multimeter

 Using a multimeter to check the voltage on a 12V home standby generator is a straightforward process.
 This article will guide you through the steps necessary to safely and accurately perform this task.